sel4-cap/dev-kit-doc/seL4-doc/src/case_study_detail.md

 Following on from the [case study introduction](case_study_intro.md), this section provides further details on the design and functionality of the 'security domain' demonstrator application.

-It is expected that the reader is familiar with the [seL4 microkit manual](https://github.com/seL4/microkit/blob/main/docs/manual.md).
+It is expected that the reader is familiar with the [seL4 Microkit manual](https://github.com/seL4/microkit/blob/main/docs/manual.md).

 ## Code Structure